janopletal96/latex_thesis_template/README.md

 \end{figure}
 ```

-I would recommend using argument `[H]` which places the float precisely at the location in the LaTeX code.
+I would recommend using argument `[H]` which places the float precisely at the location in the LaTeX code or argument `[hbt]` and let LaTeX do the magic.
 For more information check: https://en.wikibooks.org/wiki/LaTeX/Floats,_Figures_and_Captions

 ## Fonts